State of Sociotype 2025

 Purposeful Personality Change

-From a research statistics virtually everyone has at least one personality trait that they would like to change.
-And things like therapeutic interventions change personality traits.
-Next stages would be trying to develop systematic, programmatic interventions to help people to adjust different personality traits.
+From research in statistics, virtually everyone has at least one personality trait they would like to change.
+Therapeutic interventions have been shown to change personality traits.
+The next stage would be to develop systematic, programmatic interventions to help people adjust different personality traits.

 First of all, if you want to work on your personality, the first thing you have to do is to figure out who it is that you want to be and then you have to make a plan.

-To change your personality, it might be also important to consider changing your relations.
-Because likely you can't change your general role if you are already invested heavily in many relations where your role is quite differ from wishful one.
+To change your personality, it might also be important to consider changing your relationships.
+If you are heavily invested in relationships where your role differs significantly from the one you desire, it may be difficult to shift your general one.

 New Addition - Spectra Type